wyattbodle263-ai/wyattbodle263-ai.github.io/PRIVACY_POLICY.md

 ## Contact

-Questions about this policy can be sent to: [FILL IN YOUR CONTACT EMAIL]
+Questions about this policy can be sent to: wyattbodle263@gmail.com